 This volume is dedicated to an in-depth discussion of the biochemical ecology of marine fishes.
 The authors review fish biology with regard to the environment and the world's fisheries.
 They show how fish can be assessed for harvesting at the best time in their life cycles and in the correct condition for marketing, freezing, and preserving.
 In this context, they include coverage of adaptations of fish to the environment, life cycles, and metabolism.
 This volume will be of interest to biochemists, marine ecologists, and fishery scientists.

 Marine biologists, fisheries scientists, and ecologists--postgraduates and researchers.

-Published: August 1999
+- 20th August 1999

 - Academic Press

 @from:Praise for the Series @qu:"Each of these reviews is complete within its topic." @source:--THE QUARTERLY REVIEW OF BIOLOGY

 Institute of Biology of the Southern Seas, Sevastopol, Republic of Ukraine